 Yet the group's past continued to get in the way of a clean start.
 The most significant distraction was the series of lawsuits which erupted between Cordiant and the Saatchi brothers, centring on various issues, including the latter's plans to call their own start-up agency New Saatchi.
 Although Cordiant had been keen to ditch the Saatchi name from its corporate title, it had no intention of sacrificing the ad industry's best-known brand altogether, and did not want it tarnished by a rival with a similar name.

-Yet despite the spread of its Bates Worldwide business, Cordiant had difficulty establishing itself as a multi-national advertising group, not least because it held only one genuinely global client, British American Tobacco.
+Yet despite the spread of its Bates Worldwide business, Cordiant had difficulty establishing itself as a multi-national advertising group, not least because it held only one genuinely global client, British American Tobacco, which was itself prohibited from advertising by tobacco regulations.
 As a result, the company was from the very beginning the subject of persistent takeover rumours.
-For several years, True North, parent to the FCB network, was considered the most likely suitor.
+For several years, True North, then parent to the FCB network, was considered the most likely suitor.
 However Cordiant's chairman Michael Bungey rejected any such deals, and set out to establish the group as a strong independent in its own right.
-Against the odds, it was other companies who were acquired: True North by Interpublic, Saatchi & Saatchi by Publicis, D'Arcy by Leo Burnett.
+Against the odds, it was the other companies who were acquired: True North by Interpublic, Saatchi & Saatchi by Publicis, D'Arcy by Leo Burnett.
 As each of these targets disappeared from the map, Cordiant's own apparent value appeared to increase, along with its share price.
 This gave Bungey the opportunity to mount several acquisitions of his own.
 In 1999, he acquired professional healthcare agency Healthworld, which was merged into Bates, and spent around $100m on an 80% stake in Korean agency Diamond Advertising, previously a subsidiary of the car manufacturer Hyundai.

 In 2002, the rumour mill went into overdrive on speculation that Cordiant and Havas were negotiating a merger, although this was strenuously denied by both sides.
 In September that year, Cordiant announced a dramatic restructuring, said by many to be designed to increase the likelihood of a buyout.
 The group said it would combine all of its marketing networks to create a single fully integrated agency under the Bates banner.
 At the same time, Michael Bungey announced his departure from the group, handing control to David Hearn.
 Charles Scott, chairman of Cordiant, also resigned and was replaced by Nigel Stapleton, a former chairman of Reed Elsevier.

 But it wasn't enough to stem the tide of account losses.
 In April 2003 alone, the UK arm of Bates lost three of its most important accounts.
 Almost immediately afterwards the group announced that it had opened "very preliminary" negotiations with an unnamed buyer.
 Other groups subsequently joined the queue of interested purchasers.
 Meanwhile the group began to raise much-needed cash through the sale of parts of the business.
 A 55% stake in Australian marketing group TCG was sold to investment group Pacific Equity Partners in May for around $40m.
-PR group Financial Dynamics was sold to management (for around £26m), and German network Scholz & Friends was sold to investment group Electra.
+PR group Financial Dynamics was sold to management for around £26m (and was later acquired by FTI Consulting), and German network Scholz & Friends was sold to investment group Electra.